Skip to content

 Types of HOA Disputes We Handle

-Orange County's master-planned communities and strict HOA governance create disputes unique to the region.
+Orange County’s master-planned communities and strict HOA governance create disputes unique to the region — and we know how to resolve them.

 Orange County’s planned communities feature extensive common areas—parks, pools, trails, and shared structures that homeowners pay to maintain through assessments.
 When HOAs defer maintenance on aging infrastructure, allow landscaping to deteriorate, or fail to address water intrusion in shared buildings, property values suffer.
 Communities built in the 1970s-80s like portions of Irvine, Mission Viejo, and Laguna Hills often face significant deferred maintenance that boards have ignored for years.
 LS Carlson Law holds Orange County HOAs accountable for every maintenance obligation under the Davis-Stirling Act.
 Contact us to explore your legal options.